NovokhatskyiVitalii/NovokhatskyiVitalii/README.md

 ## 🚀 About Me

-🎓  My name is Vitalii, a **Front End Web Developer**.
+🎓  My name is Vitalii, a **Front End Developer**.
 I conscientious junior interface developer with a desire to learn and grow up in a friendly team.
 Interested in new technologies learn something new to improve my skills and become a more experienced developer.
 If you have any questions or would like to discuss potential cooperation, contact me.